 - “Head back, belly up” — This reminds a child of the two most important things that will keep them at the surface.

 - “Be a starfish” — When a child is tense, they’re less likely to spread out their limbs along the surface.
 If they can pretend to be a starfish, they’ll have more surface area to float on.

 Graduate to the Front Float

 To be able to float on their front, a child needs to be comfortable putting their face in the water and holding their breath.
 And the longer they can hold their breath, the longer they can float!
-Consider both skills prerequisites to be practiced before attempting the front float and don’t hesitate to fit them with a pair of goggles if necessary.
+Consider both skills prerequisites that should be well-practiced before attempting the front float.
+Don’t hesitate to fit kids with a pair of goggles, if necessary.

 - Start with a child’s arms extended in front and hands touching a shallow step of the pool, stretched into a “Y” shape.
 (If no steps are available, place your hand under the child’s stomach to help lift their body closer to the surface, while the child extends their arms.)

 - Have the child pick their feet up off the ground, and then help them lift their legs up to the surface.
 Their hands are still holding the step for support so they should feel comfortable.

 - Have the child take a big breath and put their face in the water with their eyes looking at the bottom of the pool.

 - With time, give the child’s body less support and gradually move away from the steps toward the middle of the pool.